All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Different clinical trial programs: Wegovy was tested in the STEP trials specifically for weight management.
 Ozempic was tested in the SUSTAIN trials for diabetes.
 Each has evidence specific to its approved indication.

 • Different escalation schedules: Wegovy uses a five-step escalation over 16 weeks.
-Ozempic uses a different schedule optimized for diabetes management.
+Ozempic uses a different schedule improved for diabetes management.

 • Different delivery devices: Wegovy uses single-dose pre-filled pens.
 Ozempic uses multi-dose pens that require dose dialing.